ksivamuthu/microsoft-nodejs-bot-hol/1-setup/README.md

        "**/*.js.map" : true
    }
     ```
 10. Add `tslint.json` and `.prettierrc` for linting and styling your project based on your standards.
+Please refer files in completed directory for reference.

 ## Develop